Who8MyLunch/HackingForMovieTrends/notes.md

 figure I'll need to manipulate some of that data by hand just to get it done quickly.
 I would normally write some code, but right now this is a one-time deal.

+Ok, the rest of this documentation is going to take place in the ipython notebook.